SE-GH/SQLCode/README.md

 https://www.kaggle.com/datasets/nextmillionaire/pizza-sales-dataset.

 Bookstore:
-This dataset is not taken from Kaggle and contains a database schema, creation of tables and questions created to query the database.
+This dataset is not taken from Kaggle but was created for the purpose of querying a fictional database called 'bookstore'.
+It contains a database schema, creation of tables and questions created to query the database.